SkretasLab/ProteoSeeker/README.md

 ![ProteoSeeker Taxonomy Functionality](images/Figure_5.png)

 1. The selected protein families are determined based on their input codes.
+Type 1, 2, 3 analysis
 2. The profiles and protein names associated with the selected families are collected and the tpd is created.
+Type 1, 2, 3 analysis
 3. The protein database is filtered based on the collected protein names, the tfpd is created.
+Type 1, 2, 3 analysis
 4. The reads of the FASTQ files go several quality control checks by FastQC.
+Type 1, 2, 3 analysis
 5. The reads are preprocessed by BBDuk and then are analyzed by FastQC for a second time.
+Type 1, 2, 3 analysis
 6. The preprocessed reads are assembled into contigs by Megahit.
+Type 1, 2, 3 analysis
 7. Protein coding regions (pcdrs) are predicted in the contigs by FragGeneScanRs.
+Type 1, 2, 3 analysis
 8. CD-HIT is used to reduce the redundancy of the pcdrs.
+Type 1, 2, 3 analysis
 9. Bowtie2 maps the reads to the contigs.
+Type 1, 2, 3 analysis
 10. The contigs are binned based on MetaBinner or COMEBin.
+Type 1, 2, 3 analysis
 11. The pcdrs are screened against the tpd with HMMER.
+Type 1, 2, 3 analysis
 12. Any pcdr with at least one hit against the tpd is screened against the tfpd.
+Type 1, 2, 3 analysis
 13. Species are assigned to the proteins based on the species assignment to the bins.
 14. Each bin, along with any taxa assigned to it, is quantified based on the reads mapped to its contigs.
 15. Annotation files are written.